 I think it’s worth taking your time to look at the options before just grabbing a stool.

 Most potter stools are not thick and comfortable enough for a good long pottery making session.
-At the pottery studio, I often find myself putting something soft on the seat because after a few hours it can get uncomfortable.
+At the pottery studio, I often found myself putting something soft on the seat because after a few hours it can get uncomfortable.
 However, there are a few alternatives I can recommend.
 My favorite stool is a Swivel Task Chair available on Amazon.com (pictured above, arms and back removed) Yes an office chair.
 People sit on them for eight hours a day, so it makes perfect sense to use one as a potters stool.
 It has extra thick foam padding that makes every pottery making session a comfortable experience.
-A swivel task chair cost a little more, but they are totally worth it in my opinion.
 That’s my top pick.

 What to Look for In A Potters Stool